Temples, Chortens and Gompas: Buddhist communities and their landscape

 Day 4 Cross the border into Arunachal Pradesh and drive northwards into the mountains to reach Bomdila, taking a detour through the mountains to visit the donyi polo Sherdukpen tribe villages of Rupa and Chhilipam.
 Take time also to visit the beautiful Buddhist monastery of Sang-Ngoy Choekhor Dargyeling and take in the staggering 360 degree views across the mountain tops from its upper terraces.
 Overnight in Bomdila.

 Day 5 Today we take an excursion to visit the traditional local market and Buddhist monastery at Nafra before returning to Bomdila.
 Overnight in Bomdila.

-Day 6 We continue our drive northwards detouring to visit the 1000-year old Monpa tribe village of Thembang, believed to be the oldest village in the region, perhaps dating back 2000 years, in time for the annual Thembang festival.
+Day 6 We continue our drive northwards detouring to visit the 1000-year old Monpa tribe village of Thembang, believed to be the oldest village in the region, perhaps dating back 2000 years.
 Overnight in Thembang.

 Day 7 Monpa village tour: we continue our drive, pausing at a succession of traditional Monpa villages, such as Gunthung, Panama and Namshu, before we finally reach Old Dirang.
 Here, we visit the historic Khatsikpa Gompa, beautifully sited on a ridge overlooking the town, then descend on foot past ancient mani walls and stupas to the restored historic Dirang Dzong, from where Tibetan officials once collected taxes.
 Finally, we take a stroll through the village itself to admire traditional Monpa houses.
 Overnight in Dirang.